 \subsection{Regional Perception}

-The regional perception task measures LVLMs' capability to understand corner case objects when provided with the specific bounding boxes, which involves describing these objects, and explaining the reasons why they would influence the self-driving behavior.
-The establishment of regional perception is based on a core realization that the ability to accurately process corner case scenarios is crucial for enhancing the overall system's robustness in the practical application of autonomous driving.
-These scenarios often contain complicated or unusual elements that traditional models might overlook or struggle to interpret correctly, such as \textit{unique traffic signs}, \textit{pedestrians with abnormal behavior}, or \textit{atypical road conditions}.
-By specifically focusing on these cases, we can gain a comprehensive understanding of the model's capability to comprehend corner case objects.
+The regional perception task measures LVLMs' capabilities to understand corner case objects when provided with specific bounding boxes, which involves describing objects within the given bounding boxes and explaining why they would influence self-driving behavior.
+The establishment of regional perception is based on a core realization \cite{han2021soda10m} that the ability to accurately localize corner cases is crucial for enhancing the overall system's robustness in the practical application of autonomous driving.
+These scenarios often contain complicated or unusual elements that traditional models might overlook or struggle to interpret correctly, such as \textit{unique traffic signs}, \textit{pedestrians with abnormal behavior}, and \textit{atypical road conditions}.
+By specifically focusing on these cases, we can gain a comprehensive understanding of LVLMs' ability to comprehend corner cases.